Significant severe weather risk for Louisiana today

 Here is what's going on:

-The ingredients for severe weather are present today.
-That means tornadoes, large hail, and strong winds are all a possibility today.
+The ingredients for severe weather are present Sunday.
+That means tornadoes, large hail, and strong winds are all a possibility.
 That being said, a majority of the worst weather is expected to remain toward our northwest.

 Residents in northern and central Louisiana are under considerable risk today.
 The Baton Rouge area is well displaced from the most dangerous of threats, but we are still at significant risk.

-Baton Rouge itself us under an "enhanced" risk for severe weather, which on a scale of 1-5 (5 being the worst) is a 3.
+Baton Rouge itself is under an "enhanced" risk for severe weather, which on a scale of 1-5 (5 being the worst) is a 3.

 Parts of our viewing area however are under a "moderate" risk, which is considered a 4 out of 5.
 While it's never a good idea to compare storms, we saw a moderate risk during the February tornadoes of 2016.